dereuromark/cakephp-trailing-slash/README.md

 ## Disclaimer
 *Do not use this for new projects!* We just had to keep the support for legacy 1.2 apps in 2.x.

-It creates more complications that it's worth.
+It creates more complications than it's worth.
-Also it's totally uncessary these days to do it this way.
+Also, it's totally uncessary these days to do it this way.
 Just never allow access both ways (with and without trailing slash).
-Best to stick to the Cake convention and redirect the trailing slash urls back (using htaccess).
+Best to stick to the Cake convention, dont use trailing slashes and 301-redirect the trailing slash urls back (using htaccess).
 See the notes for details.

 ## Get it running